jaNGOB/RetCalculatoR/README.md

 Hello and welcome :)

+The functions that are included in this package can be grouped into two categories: (1) functions forfinancial analysis, and (2) functions for plotting graphs and tables.

 ## Installation

-When installing packages in R, we suggest Devtools.
+When installing packages in R, you need Devtools.
 ```
 packages.install('Devtools')
 library(Devtools)